Sierrita Gas Pipeline Project

 - February 7-8 — Filed full FERC application and presidential permit application

-- October 2013 – FERC issues Draft Environmental Impact Statement
+- October 2013 – FERC issued Draft Environmental Impact Statement

 - September 2014 — Anticipated project in service